input-output-hk/plinth-static-analyzer-research/audits/Plutarch.md

 **Relevant**

 - **MTOK-202.
-Filling up the UTxOs with arbitrary tokens**: Validator doesn't restrict which tokens can be included in Archive and Locker UTxOs, allowing attackers to bloat them with arbitrary tokens and cause transactions to hit size limits.
-  <ins>Detectable pattern</ins>: subset value validation instead of exact equality check [TRASH-TOKENS]
+Filling up the UTxOs with arbitrary tokens**: Validator doesn't restrict which tokens can be included in Archive and Locker UTxOs, allowing attackers to bloat them with arbitrary tokens and cause transactions to hit size limits.<br><ins>Detectable pattern</ins>: subset value validation instead of exact equality check [TRASH-TOKENS]
 - **MTOK-302.
-Denial of service of the Archive**: Archive UTxO can be included in arbitrary transactions without performing its intended function (adding tokens or processing Lockers), enabling DoS attacks.
-  <ins>Detectable pattern</ins>: operations that succeed without modifying state [UNCHANGED-STATE]
+Denial of service of the Archive**: Archive UTxO can be included in arbitrary transactions without performing its intended function (adding tokens or processing Lockers), enabling DoS attacks.<br><ins>Detectable pattern</ins>: operations that succeed without modifying state [UNCHANGED-STATE]

 **Worth Noting**